 fi

-# Attempt clean rebase.
-If conflicts, bail.
+# Attempt a clean rebase.
+If it conflicts, abort and bail.

 if ! git rebase origin/main; then